ryan2625/ESP32-CC1101-Transmission/README.md

 - Understanding how to format the data you want to transmit
 - Transmitting that data in C++ with ESP-IDF

-After defining some important concepts, we will go through exactly how to accomplish each of these steps with examples from the datasheet.
+After explaining a few important concepts, we will go through exactly how to accomplish each of these steps with examples from the datasheet.

 This README will heavily reference the official **[TI CC1101 transceiver datasheet](https://www.ti.com/lit/ds/symlink/cc1101.pdf)** as well as parts of the [ESP32 documentation](https://docs.espressif.com/projects/esp-idf/en/stable/esp32/api-reference/peripherals/spi_master.html).
 This particular repository uses the [PlatformIO IDE extension for VSCode](https://platformio.org/install/ide?install=vscode), but using the ESP-IDF extension for VSCode is also viable.